 The Navy is taking efforts to prevent inefficiencies in the training pipeline and the training acquisition process.
 For the Navy, a key measure in deciding whether to invest in a new training technology is whether it will make the Naval force more lethal.
-As Secretary Spencer said to senior Naval Officers, "people are foundational to everything we do.
-We could have the best processes in the world.
-We could have the best ships, airplanes, rifles, and tanks - but they are nothing without the people who operate and maintain them.
-The Department of the Navy is dedicated to recruiting, training, and retaining the best America has to offer, at every level..."
+Senior leaders know that people are foundational to everything the Navy does.
+The U.S. Military can have the best possible processes, the best ships, airplanes, rifles, and tanks - but without the people who operate and maintain them, they are worthless.
+This is why the Navy is dedicated to recruiting, training, and retaining the best Sailors in America.